 While it considers that full-time study of law is to be encouraged wherever possible, the University provides a part-time course for students unable to undertake full-time attendance.
-The course is of seven years duration (unless the Faculty approves a shorter period for special reasons), and is for the LL.B. degree only.
+The course is normally of seven years' duration (six years in the case of graduates), and is for the LL.B. degree only.
 It involves attendance at the Kensington campus on two afternoons a week during the academic year.